project-alice-assistant/HermesLedControl/README.md

 - --leds: Number of leds to control, default=3
 - --defaultBrightness: Set a default brightness for your leds, default=50
 - --pattern: The pattern to be used by SLC, choices: 'google', 'alexa', 'custom', default: google
+- --defaultState: Define if the leds should be active or not by default, choices: 'on', 'off', default: on
+- --gpioPin: Define the gpio pin wiring number to use when your leds use gpio
+- --vid: Define the vid pin wiring number to use when your leds use usb
+- --pid: Define the pid pin wiring number to use when your leds use usb
+- --matrixIp: [Matrix Voice] - Define the ip of your matrix voice, default: 127.0.0.1
+- --everloopPort: [Matrix Voice] - Define the everloop port, default: 20021

+The following arguments let you override the default pattern method with other without having to rewrite the pattern file This is not needed and is only here to provide you with an easy customization way.

+You want the speak pattern look like the think pattern? add the argument `--speakPattern=think`

 - --offListener: Allows you to define which topics will trigger the off pattern, choices: hermes/hotword/toggleOn, hermes/tts/sayFinished, hermes/audioServer/playFinished, default: hermes/hotword/toggleOn
 - --offPattern: Define an off led pattern
 - --idlePattern: Define an idle led pattern